Q Are you really qualified to perform weddings? Is this legal?

 Q Do you perform gay/lesbian weddings?

+A Gladly!
 I hope that our nation will continue to evolve and this question will become obsolete.
-Hurray!
-On June 26th, 2015 our Supreme Court upheld marriage rights – human rights – for all.

 Q I have this kind of weird idea for our wedding…are you willing to do something a little different?

 A Absolutely.
 I’ve had some interesting requests.
-Right now the couple who had me call out one of their guests and roast him on the spot (right after their vows!) holds the record for most bravely weird.
+Currently, the couple who had me call out one of their guests and roast him on the spot (right after their vows!) still holds the record for most bravely weird.
 (Then again, there was the Star Trek-themed wedding where the bride promised to “Cling on” to her husband in their vows…) I love it when couples mix it up and create something that’s entirely their own, and I REALLY love it when folks ask me to throw in their favorite geek/nerd/fandom references.

 Q Is there anything you don’t/won't do?

 A Please visit my ceremonies page for more information.
-Marrying folks is my real, live day job.
+Marrying folks is my real, live day job (although I wear other hats, too).
 I take it seriously and hold myself to a high standard.
 My ceremonies page includes my long list of yeses and a short list of nos.

 Q We’re having a California wedding, but we’re planning it from out of town.
 Can you still marry us?

 A I’m delighted to work with out-of-town clients via Skype/email/phone in lieu of a personal meeting.
 Let me know how I may best help you.

 Q Do you provide the marriage license?

-A Sorry; I just marry folks.
+A Nope; I just marry folks.
 Please inquire with your local County Clerk to obtain your marriage license.

 Q Do you attend our rehearsal?

 A Although I do not attend your rehearsal (trust me, I’d be the least necessary person there), I do arrive one hour early on your wedding day.
 That’s plenty of time to do a mic check if necessary, chat with your photographer and planner, and make sure you and your partner are feeling happy and fine.

 Q Can I see a video of you performing a wedding ceremony?